Washington Clean Car Information

 Starting with 2009 models, new cars, light-duty trucks, SUVs, and passenger vans must meet strict clean air standards.
 New vehicles that don't meet these clean car standards cannot be registered, licensed, rented, or sold for use in Washington.

-See E.P.A.'s list of clean cars you can buy.
-(Slow link -- please be patient.)
+See EPA's list of clean cars you can buy.

-For information about registering your vehicle in Washington, go to the Department of Licensing Web Site.
+For information about registering your vehicle in Washington, go to the Washington State Department of Licensing's web site.